floriandejonckheere/utu-thesis/thesis/chapters/08-case-study.typ

     @services_per_scenario lists the number of services identified by MOSAIK for each scenario.
     Aside from @scn_logical_contributor, the number of services identified by MOSAIK is consistent across the scenarios, ranging from 14-18 services.
     @scn_logical_contributor, which consists of a test setup using only evolutionary coupling, identified a significantly lower number, five services.
+    The lack of structural coupling information has a significant impact on the coupling of the services.
   ],
 )

-The lack of structural coupling information has a significant impact on the coupling of the services.
+#v(1em)

-Investigating further into the services identified in @scn_logical_contributor, we observe that the granularity of the services is significantly lower than in other scenario, with some services containing seemingly unrelated functionality.
+Investigating further into the services identified in @scn_logical_contributor, we observe that the granularity of the services is significantly lower than in other scenarios, with some services containing seemingly unrelated functionality.
+Some of the services include a mix of data processing code, utility functions, and data access code.
+The other scenarios, which do include structural coupling information, identified services that have more related functionality grouped together.
+Due to the restricted nature of the source code, precise information about the functionality for each service cannot be included in this report.

 // Maybe also for each scenario, a plot with the total cohesion/coupling/...